pengjoshua/CarND-Behavioral-Cloning-P3/writeup.md

 #### 5. Autonomous mode to test model and results

-Finally, after executing
+I generate my training model, model.h5, after executing
 ```sh
 python model.py
 ```
-I can run the simulator in autonomous mode to test my model by executing
+I add the image normalization and image resizing preprocessing steps in the drive.py file.
+Then, I run the simulator in autonomous mode to test my model by executing
 ```sh
 python drive.py model.h5
 ```
 I received a final training loss of 0.0143 and a validation loss of 0.0175.
 The following is a short snippet of my model successfully driving around track one without leaving the road.
-The model drives the full course of the training track staying in the middle of the road at a constant speed of around 9 mph.
+The model drives the full course of the training track staying in the middle of the road.

 ![training_track](./images/training_track.gif)